Skip to main content

 • SendMessage (blocking=true) collects all events and returns the final Task.

-• SendMessage (blocking=false) returns after the first event, then continues processing in background with status="working".
+• SendMessage (blocking=false) returns after the first event, then continues processing in background with status="submitted".

 • SendStreamingMessage yields events as they arrive and streams them to the client via SSE.